-[00:03:57] H. W. Brands: So the states, first under the Continental Congress, then under the Congress of the Articles Confederation, they were America's first national government.
-And they sufficed, I could say, but barely to win independence for the United States.
-And a lot of this depended on the goodwill of the states, but even then it was clear to certain people, Alexander Hamilton and James Madison foremost among them, that this government, this essentially a military alliance wasn't working well enough.
-There wasn't enough strength at the center.
-So demands to create what became the Constitution of 1787 originated as early as 1780 or 1781 out of concern that maybe, maybe we'll win the war as a result of this, but then we have to deal with peace after that.
+[00:03:46.5] H.W.
+Brands: So the states first under the Continental Congress, then under the Congress of the Articles of Confederation, they were America's first national government, and they sufficed, I could say, but barely to win independence for the United States.
+And a lot of this depended on the goodwill of the states, but even then, it was clear to certain people, Alexander Hamilton and James Madison, foremost among them, that this government, this essentially a military alliance wasn't working well enough.

-[00:04:45] H. W. Brands: And so this question, the fundamental question, the first question that gives rise to what would become the partisan split is, how much authority do the states cede to a central government?
+[00:04:16.8] H.W.
+Brands: There wasn't enough strength at the center.
+So demands to create what became the Constitution of 1787 originated as early as 1780 or 1781 out of concern that maybe we'll win the war as a result of this, but then we have to deal with the peace after that.
+And so this question, the fundamental question, the first question that gives rise to what would become the partisan split is, how much authority do the states seed to a central government?
 Many people in the states were very jealous of the rights of the states.

-They conceived themselves as independent countries, as indeed they were.
-The central government of the Articles Confederation had almost no coercive authority over the states, but to people like Madison and Hamilton who had viewed the operation and the failure of operation of Congress from the inside, they said, "This will never allow this Union to last, so we have to create a stronger central government."
-Again, there were those people in the states said, "No, we don't want anything stronger.
-We'll just repeat the problems the government we had under the British crown."
-So that's where this, the split originated, a stronger central government or not.
-Looking to the center or looking to the state.
+[00:04:49.1] H.W.
+Brands: They conceived themselves as independent countries, as indeed they were.
+The central government of the articles of confederation had almost no coercive authority over the states, but to people like Madison and Hamilton who had viewed the operation and the failure of operation of Congress from the inside, they said this will never allow this union to last, so we have to create a stronger central government.
+Again, there were those people in the states said, no, no, no, we don't want anything stronger.
+We'll just repeat the problems of the government we had under the British crown.
+So that's where this the split originated.
+A stronger central government or not.
+Looking to the center or looking to the states.

-[00:05:40] Jeffrey Rosen: Wonderful.
-Carol Berkin, what would you add to that account of the initial split between those who want a stronger central government and those who didn't?
-And, maybe take us up to the account of Madison and the Federalist Papers of factions, obviously in creating the Constitution the founders were afraid of faction.
-What was a faction for Madison and did he expect the new government to have political parties or not?
+[00:05:29.0] Jeffery Rosen: Wonderful.
+Carol Berkin, what would you add to that account of the initial split between those who want a stronger simple government and those who didn't?
+And maybe take us up to the account of Madison in the Federalist papers of factions, obviously in creating the constitution, the founders are afraid of faction.
+What was a faction for Madison, and did he expect the new government to have political parties or not?